yeet CLI

 yeet info <svc> --format=json

-Plain output is grouped by section (host, service, client config, server
+Plain output is grouped by section (host, service, VM details when present,

 Roll back to the previous generation if available.